-Crew Chief: Aaron & Stan ClarkThis aircraft is on loan from the National Museum of Naval Aviation at Pensacola, Florida.
+Crew Chief: Aaron & Stan ClarkThis aircraft is on loan from the National Naval Aviation Museum at Pensacola, Florida.

 F-84F Thunderstreak Specifications